Commercial filming and photography at Kew

 - The photography shoot is subject to the standard Garden regulations

 - The Royal Botanic Gardens, Kew reserves the right to withdraw the permit at any time should the Gardens regulations be breeched

 - If you are unable to visit the Gardens on the date your permit states, we are able to reschedule your permit date once if you contact us 48 hours in advance or more

 - We are only able to issue permits on a date when there is not a wedding taking place in the Gardens.
 Please confirm your date with a member of the team before you purchase your permit

 If you have any questions or require any more information please do not hesitate to get in contact.

-If you would like to purchase a photography permit please call the Commercial Media team on 0208 332 3676.
-You must purchase the permit 24 hours before you wish to come to the Gardens and they can only be purchased Monday to Friday via the Commercial Media team.
+If you would like to purchase a photography permit, please email the Commercial Media team at email@example.com.
+You must purchase the permit 24 hours before you wish to come to the Gardens, and they can only be purchased Monday to Friday via the Commercial Media team.
 You cannot purchase it on the day at the gates.